 You might be inclined to question if magnesium is natural as it is an isolated compound: yes, it is comprised of the molecules found in nature, this is the same with other mineral supplements that are pretty useful to consider with the mineral and nutrient depletion in our agricultural foods and soils.
 You can use any combination of magnesium types available.
 Most forms of magnesium are actually limited in their absorption via digestion except for magnesium chloride.

 MOST BIOAVAILABLE MAGNESIUM SUPPLEMENT TYPES:

-- Magnesium chloride hexahydrate, or simply magnesium chloride flakes (MgCl2) – the most bioavailable and my personal favourite
+- Magnesium chloride hexahydrate, or pure magnesium chloride flakes (MgCl2) – among the most bioavailable and my personal favourite

 - Magnesium bisglycinate or glycinate

 - Magnesium bicarbonate

 - Magnesium taurate

 - Magnesium malate